How the heck did Cassandra from “Wayne’s World” just beat up the A-Team?!?

 Any bets on who drew the Easter Egg on the wall of this high-level military plane?

-Now boarding for the depressing and creepy part of the season finale; all others re-read “Cowboy George” or something
+Now boarding for the depressing and ominous part of the season finale; all others re-read “Cowboy George” or something

 I MUST DESTROY WAYNE CAMPBELL